AsaiYusuke/6502_test_executor/README.md

 * Unsigned base 16 (hexadecimal), e.g. 0xff, 0xFF or 0x1 (twohundred fifty five, twohundred fifty five or one)
 * Unsigned base 2 (binary), e.g. 0b10 (two)

 In the first example, <register> can be either A, X or Y, refering to the corresponding CPU registers.
 The second example refers to memory locations given by a label in the source such as player_position.
 The memory address is determined by the symbols table.
 An optional offset can be added using C-style array-offset notation, e.g. my_array[3].
+Note that in a conflict, registers are allways given precedence, meaning that labels named either X, Y or Z will not be possible to set.

 #### start
 The start command is used to set the PC register, meaning telling the processor where to start when executing the test.
-This memory address is given by a single argument containing a label, just like in the set mem instruction.
+This memory address is given by a single argument containing a label, just like in the set instruction.
 Assuming the label points to a sub routine, the test executor will stop when the sub routine returns (using RTS).

 #### assert
 The assert command is identical to the set command, except that "set" is replaced with "assert".
 In this case the memory address or register is checked to be equal to the given value.
 If all assert commands holds true, the test will pass.